 In order to better serve their patients, hospitals and health systems need to understand whom they are treating – and that means analyzing their patient population.

 Healthcare systems can slice and dice their patient populations in a multitude of ways in order to analyze their performance.
 For example, a national hospital might compare various patient health attributes based on location, age, gender, or what medications patients are taking.

 In order to offer the right care at the right time (and for the right price) healthcare providers must analyze patient outcomes based on patient population, however they define it.

 The best way to get information about a patient’s outcome is to ask him or her directly.
 However, until recently it has been very difficult for healthcare providers to communicate on a large scale with their clients.
 Many of the assessment tools available to other industries have been unavailable to doctors and hospitals due to HIPAA compliant email requirements.

-However, with Project Orca, healthcare professionals can build, launch, and manage multi-channel campaigns to gather information about people in their care based on demographics, specific conditions, etc.
+However, with Paubox Marketing, healthcare professionals can build, launch, and manage multi-channel campaigns to gather information about people in their care based on demographics, specific conditions, etc.

 Understanding patient population requires data, and collecting data requires communicating with patients.